jplazag/Ajedrez/README.md

 ## Librerias de Java utilizadas:

-   • Librería AWT.
+   • Librería video.

-   • Librería Swing.
+   • Librería minim.